Schedule

 • In 1979 Brian Fox in improved version: the Bourne again shell (bash)

-• Most Unix-like OS use bash or something like it
+• Most Unix-like OS (incl Mac) use bash or something like it

 • execute standard OS functions and installed programs